ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 Costs and Drawbacks
 -------------------
-This extension can complicate instance definitions, and may make it unclear where a method originates from; in the above example with the ``Monad`` hierarchy, ``fmap`` could be a member of ``Monad``, ``Applicative`` or ``Functor``, which could be confusing to a novice.
+This extension can complicate instance definitions, and may make it unclear where a member originates from; in the above example with the ``Monad`` hierarchy, ``fmap`` could be a member of ``Monad``, ``Applicative`` or ``Functor``, which could be confusing to a novice.

-Further, allowing users to define different methods of a class scatted across a module seems like it could result in bad practices, but I find it unlikely that many would choose to do this.
+Further, allowing users to define different members of a class scattered across a module seems like it could result in bad practices, but I find it unlikely that developers would choose to do this.

 ..
 Give an estimate on development and maintenance costs.
 List how this affects
 .. learnability of the language for novice users.
 Define and list any remaining